Bertrand256/dash-masternode-tool/doc/hw-initr-safe-mode.md

 ![Number of words](img/hwri/rec-number-of-words.png)

 #### Step 4: Define hardware wallet configuration options
-Enter the device label and decide whether or not you wish to use a PIN and/or passphrase.
+Enter the device label and decide whether you wish to use a PIN and/or passphrase.
 ![Choose hw options](img/hwri/rec-options-safe.png)

 #### Step 5 (optional): Select the device instance